Keystone, West Virginia: History

 Keystone was founded in 1892 by the Keystone Coal & Coke Company.
 Keystone was then incorporated in 1909 by the Circuit Court of McDowell County.
 Its name is derived from the name of the coal and coke company operating at that point.
 The city was formerly known as Cassville.

 On May 1, 1895, 15,000 union miners (predominantly black) assembled in Keystone and armed themselves, planning to march across the state line to Virginia in order to force the Virginia miners in one bordering mine (also predominantly black) to unionize.
-The governor of Virginia, Charles O'Ferrall ordered an artillery company and six infantry companies to the Va border, but WV Governor William MacCorkle refused repeated requests from O'Ferrall to reciprocate.
+The governor of Virginia, Charles O'Ferrall, ordered an artillery company and six infantry companies to the Virginia border, but West Virginia Governor William MacCorkle refused repeated requests from O'Ferrall to reciprocate.

 This was in response to the N&W Railroad lowering the minimum price guarantee on coal shipped to Tidewater ports.
 The operators reduced wages by 20% in response and encouraged their miners to strike.
 By the end of April that year, the mines on the WV side had completely shut down, but a large mine across the state line in Virginia continued to operate.

 The strike collapsed by the end of August.
 The UMWA was a relatively young union, and could not support a strike of this magnitude.
 In the end, most of the mines resumed operations with mostly imported strikebreakers.